Information

 One of the main reasons purr babies like to sleep cuddled closely with their humans is that they naturally seek out warmth.
 Kitties are known for their love of heat and often find the toastiest spot in the room to curl up and take a slumber.
 Felines have a higher body temperature than humans.
 They usually run about 102 F. So, along with feeling secure and protected, cats like to slumber right up against you to share your body heat.
 They especially like feet and heads, as these are places where our bodies release a lot of heat.

-Felines have a reputation for being self-sufficient; some may even seem standoffish.
+Felines have a reputation for being self-sufficient.
+Some may even seem standoffish.
 In truth, they are very social and crave companionship.
-Purr babies like to be around their people, which also means sleeping with them.
+Cats like to be around their people, which also means sleeping with them.
 Though they can be very independent, felines are outstanding actors.
 They can cover feeling scared, lonely, and sad.
 Seeking out the warmth and company of sleeping right next to you is a surefire sign they enjoy your companionship.

 Why Does My Cat Lay Against Me?